Moominvalley (TV series): Awards

 In 2019 Moominvalley was awarded the Best Animated Kid's Programme at TBI's Content Innovation Awards.
-The series also won a Golden Venla award for 2019 Best Children's Program and won Best Children's Series at 2020 British Animation Awards.
-Moominvalley was nominated for Best Animation and Best Storytelling at 2019 Shanghai Television Festival.
-In 2020 Moominvalley was a New York International Children's Film Festival nominee and additionally, nominated for the best Children's animation at Banff Rockie Awards.
-Moominvalley was shortlisted for Broadcast Digital Awards in 2020 and selected for Encounters' Film Festival's competition programme in the same year.
+The series also won a Golden Venla award in 2019 for Best Children's Program, and won Best Children's Series at the 2020 British Animation Awards.
+Moominvalley was nominated for Best Animation and Best Storytelling at the 2019 Shanghai Television Festival.
+In 2020 Moominvalley was a New York International Children's Film Festival nominee and was additionally nominated in the "Children and Youth: Animation" category of the Banff Rockie Awards.
+Moominvalley was shortlisted for the Broadcast Digital Awards in 2020 and selected for Encounters' Film Festival's competition programme in the same year.
 It was nominated for an International Emmy Kids Award.
-In 2020 Moominvalley was nominated for Best Children's Program in Golden Venla Awards for the second year around.
+In 2020 Moominvalley was nominated for Best Children's Program in Golden Venla Awards for the second year in a row.